Merricx/merricx.github.io/src/pages/rwpqc2024-ctf/index.md

 Unfortunately, when I applied the script against the challenge, the recovered last data was wrong when I trying to submit them.

-After some time, I've found improved [implementation](https://github.com/facebookresearch/bounding_data_reconstruction/blob/2427e180f220ef240b2797e5ce8afd5e63495b29/mnist_logistic_reconstruction.py#L23) from the previous method by Guo *et al.* <sup id="fnref-7">[[7]](#fn-7)</sup> by providing label $y$ of the target which will resulting many possible recovered features that are still in the close approximate number
+After some time, I found improved [implementation](https://github.com/facebookresearch/bounding_data_reconstruction/blob/2427e180f220ef240b2797e5ce8afd5e63495b29/mnist_logistic_reconstruction.py#L23) from the previous method by Guo *et al.* <sup id="fnref-7">[[7]](#fn-7)</sup> by also providing label $y$ of the target which will result in many possible recovered features that are still in the close approximate number.

 ```python
 import numpy as np